-The Health Promotion and Chronic Disease Control Partnership, which includes diabetes, collaborates with private and public agencies and organizations throughout the state to:
+The Health Promotion and Chronic Disease Control Partnership, which includes prediabetes and diabetes, collaborates with private and public agencies and organizations throughout the state to:

-- provide education about diabetes prevention and control through training for health care providers. - provide educational materials for communities, health care providers, and certified outpatient diabetes education programs. - promote awareness of prediabetes.

-- certify community-based outpatient diabetes education programs. - maintain involvement with diabetes care providers and educators statewide. - monitor, evaluate and report diabetes-related data. - promote and support community-based self-management programs for people with or at risk for chronic disease.
+- provide education about diabetes prevention and control through training for health care providers. - provide educational materials for communities, health care providers, and certified outpatient diabetes self-management education programs. - promote awareness of prediabetes and diabetes. - certify community-based outpatient diabetes selfmanagement education programs. - maintain involvement with diabetes care providers and educators statewide. - monitor, evaluate, and report diabetes-related data. - promote and support community-based self-management programs for people with or at risk for chronic disease.

-Percent of Iowa adults with diabetes who had a dilated eye exam in the last year.
+Percent of Iowa adults with diabetes who had at least one A1C test in the last year.

 Data Source: Behavioral Risk Factor Surveillance System (BRFSS).
 Data are available annually.
-2009 & 2010 data recalculated using current raking methodology but do not include cell phone users.
-Data for this measure was not collected during the 2012 BRFSS survey.
+BRFSS did not collect data for this question in 2012.